-The Group Audit Committee monitors the Risk, Audit, Internal Control, Accounting and Compliance functions.
-This committee meets at least four times a year.
+The Group Audit Committee monitors the Risk, Audit, Internal Control,

+Accounting and Compliance functions.

 The Group Audit Committee is composed of a minimum of three permanent non-executive members chosen from among the members of the Board of Directors and meets at least four times a year and whenever it judges it necessary at the invitation of the Chairman.